Agent (video game)

-Agent is an unreleased stealth action game under development by Rockstar North that was originally announced for the PlayStation 3.
-The game was planned to take place in a 1970s Cold War setting.
+Agent is a cancelled stealth action game developed by Rockstar North for PlayStation 3.
+The game was to be set in the 1970s Cold War era.
 Agent was teased in July 2007 and formally announced in June 2009.
 The trademark for the game's title was renewed in 2013 and 2017, and abandoned by November 2018.

 Setting

 Agent was to be set during the Cold War in the late 1970s.
 According to a press release, the game was planned to "take players into the world of counter-intelligence, espionage and political assassinations".